frankMusacchia/VarGenius-HZD/README.md

 - the reference genome in FASTA format that you used for the alignment
 - the genome file for your genome.
 It is generated automatically, otherwise see FAQs.
-- the target BED file for your sequenced samples
+- the target BED file for your sequenced samples (same enrichment kit MUST be used!)
 - a file with a list of sample names and paths to the BAM files tab separated (bamlist.txt).
   E.g.: